jessedrelick/agens/README.md

 By combining Agens with powerful Elixir libraries like [Bumblebee](https://github.com/elixir-nx/bumblebee) and [Nx.Serving](https://hexdocs.pm/nx/Nx.Serving.html), along with [structured outputs in the OpenAI API](https://openai.com/index/introducing-structured-outputs-in-the-api/) and the continuous improvement of open-source language models, the reliance on Python for multi-agent workflows is significantly reduced.
 This shift allows Elixir’s concurrency model to truly shine.

+> **⚠️ Experimental:** v0.1
+>
+> Agens is currently an experimental project.
+As of version 0.1, it is primarily a proof-of-concept and learning tool.
+>
+> The next phase of the project focuses on developing real-world examples to uncover potential issues or gaps that the current test suite may not address.
+>
+> These examples are designed to not only help you get started but also to advance Agens towards becoming a production-ready tool, suitable for integration into new or existing Elixir applications.

 ## Installation
 Add `agens` to your list of dependencies in `mix.exs`: